Last updated 14 January 2019

-Bank cheques are considered to be almost the same as cash.
-Sellers readily accept bank cheques as a virtual guarantee that funds are available to meet the purchase price of property.
+Sellers in the past readily accepted bank cheques as a virtual guarantee that funds are available to meet the purchase price of property.

-A person doubtful about the credit rating of a person with whom they are dealing with may wish to be paid by bank cheque.
+A person doubtful about the credit rating of a person with whom they are dealing with may wish to be paid direct debit or, failing that, by bank cheque.

 Will the bank always pay a bank cheque?

 Banks will not always pay on a bank cheque.
 Payment will not be made if the cheque has been:

 - materially altered (e.g. alterations to the name of the payee and the amount of the cheque)